 Finding your place in the streaming community is crucial, but building a solid foundation is also essential.
 You may foster your audience’s interests by personalizing your Twitch stream’s overlay, buttons, and emotes.
 Show off those social media handles.
 Add a sick bio.
 Utilize your image and banner on your channel.
 Set up your channel in a way that it reflects your stream.

-Consistency is the best way to create Twitch community or any community for that matter.
+Consistency is the best way to create Twitch community or any community.
 If you want your stream to be successful, one of the most crucial things you can do is create a timetable.
 People who follow you will better know when to look for you online.
 Maintaining order and routine for your streams can also help you concentrate on the work.
 Viewers will show up and engage on their own once they will see your consistency and determination.

 Community building isn’t easy.
 Your broadcast has to be refined into higher-quality content, and you should expand into related social media like YouTube and Discord.
 Researching others who have already achieved what you want to do might help stimulate your imagination and provide useful guidelines for your own efforts.

 Try utilizing tools/software to help your make original stuff.
-For example, Eklipse allows you make excellent twitch clips out of your streams.
+For example, Eklipse allows you to make excellent Twitch clips out of your streams.
 You can use these clips to promote your content in your community and expand it.

 Twitch stands alone as the streaming giant due to its communities built around the streamer, things they are streaming and people they are engaging with those streams.
 Use our tips to create your own community.
 These ideas go beyond this platform and you will need these while growing any community.

-Create twitch community and interact with your viewers so that they can be an active part of your live streams!
-While you are at it check out our article about getting sponsored on twitch.
-Happy Streaming!
+Create Twitch community and interact with your viewers so they can be active in your live streams!
+While you are at it check out our article about getting sponsored on Twitch.

 Content writer here at Eklipse.
 An avid reader and cafe hopper who loves coffee, cats and everything about video games.